 Translate Military or Technical Jargon

-Remember that you are targeting a civilian job, so your resume will likely be read by a HR professional or hiring manager that may not be familiar with the terminology that has become your second language.
-It's important that you translate your military or technical terminology to language that civilians understand.
+Remember that you are targeting a civilian job, so your resume will likely be read by HR professionals or a hiring manager who may not be familiar with the terminology that has become your second language.
+It's important that you translate your military or technical terminology into language that civilians understand.

 Focus On Accomplishments & Major Contributions